ChASE-library/ChASE/docs/module/chasempidlaseq.rst

 ChaseMpiDLABlaslapackSeq
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-``ChaseMpiDLABlaslapackSeq`` defines the implementation of ``ChaseMpiDLABlaslapackSeq`` for single node system without MPI.
+``ChaseMpiDLABlaslapackSeq`` defines an implementation of ``ChaseMpiDLAInterface`` for single node system with pure CPUs.
+This implementation doesn't require MPI support.

 .. note::
-    For more details of the implementation of ChASE-MPI, please refer to :ref:`para-chase-mpi` in the Developer Documentation.
+    For more details of the implementation of ChASE-MPI, please refer to :ref:`single-node-cpus` in the Developer Documentation.